Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

 \subsection{Risk Disclosure Across RAI Task Design Stages}

-Task designers made interpretive, context-sensitive decisions about whether, when, and how to disclose well-being risks across the stages of AI task development, with few standardized norms or shared definitions guiding these decisions.
-They navigated meaningful risk disclosure within three AI task design stages. \textbf{Task Conceptualization} involves the initial deliberation on the overall idea, scope, and framing of a task. \textbf{Task Specification} refers to the stage at which the components of tasks are written out with specifics such as the pre-screening and consent information, the title of the task, and the task description. \textbf{Task Evaluation} refers to the evaluation of the success of an AI task, including the analysis of worker input in the task and worker feedback about the task.

-These AI task design stages emerged from our data, but aligned with the recruitment, task execution, and evaluation stages of tasks presented to content workers in non-crowdwork, employed settings~\cite{bharucha2023content}.
-We observed that within the crowdwork environment, these three stages occur at a task-level: rather than eliciting recruitment for a group of workers for a multitude of tasks, task designers recruited workers for one specific task.
+Overall, we found that task designers made interpretive, context-sensitive decisions about whether, when, and how to disclose well-being risks across the stages of AI task development, using few standardized norms or shared definitions to guide these decisions.
+To provide clarity in the organization of our findings, we bring forth an organizational framework of three AI task design stages that have been discussed in prior research on crowdwork ~\cite{ho2015incentivizing, zheng2011task} and content moderation ~\cite{bharucha2023content}, but have received limited discussion in an AI context. \textbf{Task Conceptualization} involves the initial deliberation on the overall idea, scope, and framing of a task. \textbf{Task Specification} refers to the stage at which the components of tasks are written out with specifics such as the pre-screening and consent information, the title of the task, and the task description. \textbf{Task Evaluation} refers to the evaluation of the success of an AI task, including the analysis of worker input in the task and worker feedback about the task.
+We observed that within the RAI crowdwork environment, these three stages occur at a task-level: rather than eliciting recruitment for a group of workers for a multitude of tasks, task designers recruited workers for one specific task.
 Components in task specifications were developed specific to each task as well as the evaluation measures.